LPDI-EPFL/caffeine-multi-state-design/README.md

 # caffeine-multi-state-design

-**caffeine-multi-state-design** is a Python-based framework developed by the Laboratory of Protein Design and Immunoengineering (LPDI) at EPFL for multi-state desing.
+**caffeine-multi-state-design** is a Python-based framework developed by the Laboratory of Protein Design and Immunoengineering (LPDI) at EPFL for multi-state design.
 It focuses on multi-state protein design, aiming to optimize protein sequences that can adopt multiple conformations or functional states.

 ## Features